Lionsberg/lionsberg-wiki/Jordan's Voice Notes.md

 We think that we want to own everything, because that is how you gain access to resources in the fraudulent game.
 What we really want is a flourishing and abundant community and environment, life-giving places to live, meaningful work, meaningful relationships, access to the joys, goods, and services we need to flourish, and the knowledge that our future, and or grandchildren's future, is secure.
 What if the fraudulent and unjust game we are presently playing was not the best way to achieve that?

 A section in the schedule for backlog, things waiting in the wings, ideally prepackaged as projects, that we can pull into the program when the Time is right.
+___

 We are a society of explorers on an epic adventure into a future which is unknown, but which we can be the co-creators of.
 We do not just have to travel and see what happens.
 We can actually consciously co-create our destination by the Way in which we navigate towards it.
+___

 A society of explorers on an epic adventure into a future we are co-creating through our thoughts, words, and actions in each moment.
+____

-Through of Vision and Ideals, translated into wisely designed priorities, that in turn inform our moment by moment thoughts, words, and actions that we subsequently reap the fruit of.
+Through of Vision and Ideals, translated into wisely designed priorities, that in turn inform our quarter by quarter and moment by moment thoughts, words, and actions that we subsequently reap the fruit of.

+When we bear good fruit, we tithe the first 1/10th back to the Deepest Node to enrich the environment that is making the divers and abundant harvest possible.
+___

 The Future is like a harvest of the seeds we have sown through what we think, speak, do, and become.
 This is true individually, it is true for a nation, and it is true for humanity.
 The Spiritual, natural, and human laws do not regard whether you are acting alone, in a group of 5 or 50, or in a group of 330 million bounded by a line on a map that reflects the outcome of the last war.
 The principles that are True apply fractally at all levels, because everything is interconnected.
 We cannot allow one part of our body to remain sick, and hope that our body will be well.
 It is only when all parts of our body are healed, well, and functioning at their best and highest that we are capable of the heroic feats for which we are destined.